rodrigomata/firebase-functions-with-puppeteer/README.md

-# firebase-functions-with-puppeteer
+# Firebase Functions with Puppeteer
-Firebase functions with Puppeteer
+Firebase functions with Node v8 and Puppeteer to take screenshots of webpages